mhiscox/agona/README.md

 # agona - LLM Bidding Marketplace

-A real-time LLM bidding marketplace where multiple foundation models compete on price, latency, and quality to answer API calls.
+The real-time LLM bidding marketplace where multiple foundation models compete on price, latency, and quality to answer API calls.

 ## Getting Started